A Week of Creativity, Exploration, and Renewal

 This workshop is for anyone interested in exploring songwriting in a fun, inclusive gathering over two afternoons.
 Whether you’re a listener, a living room performer, or a pro, this class is for you—there are NO prerequisites.
 We’ll listen to some music, discuss the songwriting form—what is a hook? what is the purpose of a chorus?—and write a song together, which we’ll perform as a group on the last day of camp.
 Do you have instruments that are easy to transport?
 Bring them for impromptu jams in the evening.

-Born and raised in Kahaluʻu, Donald will lead the lead the fiction workshop.
+Born and raised in Kahaluʻu, Donald will lead a fiction workshop on Saturday (as well as a bonus workshop on Tuesday called "Experiments with Truth in Fiction and Memoir").
 His poetry and fiction have appeared in publications such as StoryQuarterly, Every Day Fiction, and RHINO.
 His debut novel, Between Sky and Sea: A Family's Struggle, was published by Bamboo Ridge Press.
 In 2018, he received the Elliot Cades Award for Literature, and in 2021 and 2022, he was a finalist in the Rick DeMarinis Short Story Contest.

 One of Princeton University’s first graduates in Photography, Malcolm has been a working artist, commercial photographer, art teacher, and arts writer, on the East and West coasts for decades.
-He runs an international artists collaborative creating visual arts exhibitions online and offline.
-Now based in Oakland, California, Malcolm’s so
+He runs an international artists collaborative creating arts exhibitions online and offline.
+Now based in Oakland, California, Malcolm’s solo and

 One of Princeton University’s first graduates in Photography, Malcolm has been a working artist, commercial photographer, art teacher, and arts writer, on the East and West coasts for decades.
-He runs an international artists collaborative creating visual arts exhibitions online and offline.
-Now based in Oakland, California, Malcolm’s solo and collaborative work is found at www.malcolmryder.com & www.oaktown.pictures.
-He will teach "The Art of De-Composition."
+He runs an international artists collaborative creating arts exhibitions online and offline.
+Now based in Oakland, California, Malcolm’s solo and collaborative work is found at www.malcolmryder.com.
+He will teach "The Wall & the Word: Letting Images and text spark each other."

 Specifics: